Canyon High School (Santa Clarita, California)

-Canyon High School is a high school in the William S. Hart Union High School District in Canyon Country, Santa Clarita, California.
+Canyon High School (CHS or CNHS to avoid confusion with Castaic High School) is a high school in the William S. Hart Union High School District in Canyon Country, Santa Clarita, California.

 History

 The school opened in September 1968 in three phases at a cost of $3.6 million.
 It started with five buildings and a library, with administrative offices in portable buildings.
 C.T.
 Haan was both the first principal and superintendent of the Hart School District.

 Academics

 Canyon High School has an academic program with emphasis on preparation for higher education.
 All preparatory courses required by the University of California and other institutions of higher learning are offered.

 Honors and AP courses are offered in science, mathematics, social studies, foreign languages, and fine arts.
 The AVID (Advancement Via Individual Determination) program encourages students from non-academic backgrounds to undertake the college preparatory curriculum and provides them with resources to increase their chance of success in strong academic programs.

 Canyon High School supports a Career Paths program which prepares students for careers in theater arts, health science, video production, engineering, and industrial technology.
 Students engaged in the Career path programs attend tailored classes and are afford internship opportunities in their chosen fields.
 The Career Paths programs ties into the William S. Hart district's Regional Occupational Program (ROP) which offers real-world experiences for students in 30 career fields ranging from forensics to floristry.